BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 == Screenshots ==

-1. An example form generated with WordPress-to-Lead for Salesforce CRM (with optional CAPTCHA) -- both post and widget forms are shown in the TwentyEleven theme
+1. An example form generated with Brilliant Web-to-Lead for Salesforce (with optional CAPTCHA) -- both post and widget forms are shown in the TwentyEleven theme
-2. The backend administration for WordPress-to-Lead for Salesforce CRM
+2. The backend administration for Brilliant Web-to-Lead for Salesforce
 3. The new form editor (multiple forms, hidden fields, add new fields, thanks URL, lead source per form)

 == Installation ==

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory or install via the Add New Plugin menu
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Enter your Salesforce.com Organization ID on the WordPress-to-Lead plugin configuration page.
+1. Enter your Salesforce.com Organization ID on the plugin configuration page.

 == Frequently Asked Questions ==